ihneo/composer/README.md

 ```

 ## Composer 1 or 2

-To use composer in version 1, command is `composer-1`
+To use composer in version 1, command is `composer`

-To use composer in version 2, command is `composer-2` or `composer`
+To use composer in version 2, command is `composer2`